Utopian and dystopian fiction: Examples

 The 1921 novel We by Yevgeny Zamyatin portrays a post-apocalyptic future in which society is entirely based on logic and modeled after mechanical systems.
 George Orwell was influenced by We when he wrote Nineteen Eighty-Four (published in 1949), a novel about Oceania, a state at perpetual war, its population controlled through propaganda.
 Big Brother and the daily Two Minutes Hate set the tone for an all-pervasive self-censorship.
 Aldous Huxley's 1932 novel Brave New World started as a parody of utopian fiction, and projected into the year 2540 industrial and social changes he perceived in 1931, leading to industrial success by a coercively persuaded population divided into five castes.
 Karin Boye's 1940 novel Kallocain is set in a totalitarian world state where a drug is used to control the individual's thoughts.

 Anthony Burgess' 1962 novel A Clockwork Orange is set in a future England that has a subculture of extreme youth violence, and details the protagonist's experiences with the state intent on changing his character at its whim.
 Margaret Atwood's The Handmaid's Tale (1985) describes a future United States governed by a totalitarian theocracy, where women have no rights, and Stephen King's The Long Walk (1979) describes a similar totalitarian scenario, but depicting the participation of teenage boys in a deadly contest.
-Examples of young-adult dystopian fiction include (notably all published after 2000) The Hunger Games series by Suzanne Collins, the Divergent series by Veronica Roth, The Power of Five series by Anthony Horowitz, The Maze Runner series by James Dashner, and the Uglies series by Scott Westerfeld.
-Video games often include dystopias as well; notable examples include the Fallout series, BioShock, and the later games of the Half-Life series.
+Examples of young-adult dystopian fiction include (notably all published after 2000) The Hunger Games series by Suzanne Collins, the Divergent series by Veronica Roth, The Power of Five series by Anthony Horowitz, The Maze Runner series by James Dashner, and the Earthseed series by Octavia E. Butler.
+Video games often include dystopias as well; notable examples include the Fallout series, BioShock, and the later games of the Half-Life series, along with other games such as ARC Raiders, Cyberpunk 2077, and the Wolfenstein series.
+It can also be depicted in narrative music storytelling, such as the story of Circle in Melanie Martinez's 2026 album HADES, Halsey's 2021 album If I Can't Have Love, I Want Power, or Ethel Cain's 2022 album Preacher's Daughter.